 - Anxiety and fear related to delivery, the baby’s health, and becoming a parent.

 In addition to stress related to pregnancy and parenting, women may be dealing with other issues in their lives, such as family, work, or financial problems, that can result in stress, moodiness, and worry.

-What are the signs of prenatal depression and anxiety?
+What are the signs of prenatal depression anxiety increase during pregnancy?